|By ALFIE MEEKINGS

-The Reds' defeat of the Latics was the Spaniard's first start since suffering a hamstring injury in October, with second-choice keeper Brad Jones putting in a number of inspired performances in his absence.
+The Reds' defeat of the Latics was the Spaniard's first start since suffering a hamstring injury in October, with second-choice goalkeeper Jones putting in a number of inspired performances in his absence.

 And while the 30-year-old insisted the Australian's form has impressed him, he has declared he is ready to win back his starting place at Anfield after a number of costly mistakes early on in the season.